gelnomo/ART.-National-Inter-University-Big-Data-And-AI-Challenge-2023/README.md

 **Introduction:**

 The ongoing COVID-19 pandemic has significantly impacted international travel, requiring the implementation of stringent measures to limit cross-border transmission.
 Pre-travel testing using RT-PCR reports has become a crucial component of these measures.
 However, the effectiveness of these reports in identifying individuals requiring retesting before travel remains unclear.
-This study aims to evaluate the performance of RT-PCR reports in differentiating travellers needing retesting, focusing specifically on the context of Toronto Pearson International Airport.
+This study aims to evaluate the performance of RT-PCR reports in differentiating travelers needing retesting.

 **Methodology:**